 And it just doesn't make sense to completely rebuild the most expensive part of it all (which is invariably business logic) in whatever new language comes along a couple of years down the road.

-That said, Mono and seem a far better investment - will be pushed out to the gazillions of machines will control during the next century, and it has shown itself to be (largely thanks to C#) a better than - and, thanks to Miguel and the others, not just on paper.
+That said, Mono and .NET seem a far better investment - .NET will be pushed out to the gazillions of machines Microsoft will control during the next century, and it has shown itself to be (largely thanks to C#) a better Java than Java - and, thanks to Miguel and the others, not just on paper.

 But the real frontier is not the desktop anymore.
 Or the PDA.
 No, it's the smartphone, or whatever PDAs and phones evolve to.